wayfarerx/brigade/README.md

 ### Seeing What You Have Volunteered For

-In the hustle and bustle of building a large team over many days you may forget exactly what you are volunteered for.
-There is a simple command that takes an optional user mention that will remind you of where things
+In the hustle and bustle of building a large team over many days you may forget exactly what you or someone else has volunteered for.
+There is a simple command that takes an optional user mention that will remind you of where things stand:
-stand:

 `!? @USER?`